ferzeg3420/quizButInGerman/README.md

 say -v Anna 'Deutsche'
 ```

-Make sure to turn up your speakers.
+This test only works if you make sure to turn up your speakers.

 ## STEP 3
-Put the file named *deutsche* in your ~/bin/ directory.
-But first, you need to make sure it is executable by invoking the following command:
+Put the file named *deutsche* in your ~/bin/ directory, But first make sure it is executable by calling the following command:

 ```
 chmod u+x deutsche
 ```

-Remember that to use this last command, you must be in the directory where the *deutsche* file is in.
+Remember that to use this last command one has to be in the directory where the *deutsche* file is in.

 ## STEP 4